The Best Things to Do in Melnik, Bulgaria

 Located at the end of town, past the wine museum, this imposing mansion was once owned by a wealthy Greek wine merchant.

-Built in 1754, specifically for wine production, one of its defining characteristics is the impressive wine cellar, dug into the rock, with lengthy labyrinth and underground pathways.
+Built-in 1754 specifically for wine production, one of its defining characteristics is the impressive wine cellar, dug into the rock, with lengthy labyrinths and underground pathways.

 This Bulgarian house is also unique due to its mix of Ottoman and Venetian architecture and stunning interior decor.

-Authentic Food Quest Tip: From Sofia, you can take a Melnik Tour to visit the region and taste the local wines.
+AUTHENTIC FOOD QUEST TIP: From Sofia, you can take a Melnik Tour to visit the region and taste the local wines.
 With transport provided, you’ll visit the popular sights in this famous architectural town including the Kordopulova House.
-Enjoy traditional Bulgarian lunch at a nearby village after a visit to Rozhen monastery.
+Enjoy a traditional Bulgarian lunch at a nearby village after a visit to Rozhen monastery.
 Before heading back to Sofia, you’ll visit Villa Melnik winery and taste the emblematic wines.

-Closer to the Greek and Macedonia border and 35km away from Melnik is Orbelia winery.
+Closer to the Greek and Macedonia border, about 35km away from Melnik, is Orbelia Winery.

 To make the most of the wineries, we recommend scheduling your visits in advance and planning for no more than three winery visits a day.